“We danced last night”, were the first words that she whispered to her husband as she awoke.

 What if “become” is not a one time thing, but a lifetime thing.
-What if “become one flesh” is not just what happens when we get married or every time we have sex.
+Maybe “become one flesh” is not just what happens when we get married or every time we have sex.
 What if “become one flesh” is this endless journey of being made into one by God.

 Somehow, last night they had stopped thinking – and had just felt.
-They had disconnected from what they should be doing, or worrying how to get from point A to point B, or protecting themselves from disappointment.
+He had disconnected from what he should be doing, or worrying about how to get from point A to point B. She stopped trying to protect herself from disappointment.
 They had just felt.
 It was free, it was refreshing, it was spiritual.